-All lateness and absences are recorded by the Attendance Co-ordinator, Mrs King.
+All lateness and absences are recorded by the Attendance Co-ordinator, Ms Morris.
 Reasons will be sought for all absence or lateness.
 Attendance is monitored through these systems and referrals to the Safeguarding Team can be made.
 Parents will always be informed of concerns around attendance at the earliest point.
 If attendance concerns continue the school will refer to the North Somerset Education Welfare Service.

 For any issue relating to SEND contact:

 If your child has SEND and you would like access to independent help, support or advice please click on the link www.supportiveparents.org.uk.

 We welcome students with SEND within our Inclusion and Achievement Faculty and provide support tailored to the needs of the learner.
 As well as providing in class support in a number of lessons for those with SEND, we run a number of small group sessions including spelling, reading and handwriting groups.

 Our support for vulnerable learners comprises our SENCO (Special Educational Needs Co-ordinator), Inclusion Manager, team of Learning Support Assistants, Literacy Intervention Mentor, Learning Mentor and Student Counsellor